laoyigrace/subject/doc/source/man/glancecachemanage.rst

         Default: 9292

   **-k, --insecure**
-        Explicitly allow glance to perform "insecure" SSL (https) requests.
+        Explicitly allow subject to perform "insecure" SSL (https) requests.
 The server's certificate will not be verified against any certificate authorities.
 This
         option should be used with caution.

   **-A TOKEN, --auth_token=TOKEN**
-        Authentication token to use to identify the client to the glance server
+        Authentication token to use to identify the client to the subject server

   **-f, --force**
         Prevent select actions from requesting user confirmation